 - a.
 Examination - b.
 Exam formats and the number and sequence of exams and practical exercises - c.
+Period of validity of module components - d.
 Required sequence of exams / Prerequisites

 4. General information

 - a.
 Admission to the programme

 - b.
 Language of teaching and exams

 - c.
 International cooperation

 - d.
 Elective options and their related requirements

 - e.
 Programme committee (OLC)

 - f.
 Examination Board